CTSI Regains Salmon-Bearing Wetland in Ancestral Homeland

 With the purchase of this land, CTSI is now poised to begin work to enhance the fish, wildlife, and plant communities on the property.
 The Tribe will be removing two old cross dikes and exploring options such as enhanced native plantings and adding large wood to the wetlands in order to increase the number of places for young fish to grow before journeying to the ocean.

-Ecotrust Forest Management (EFM) is a private forestland investment management company that strategically acquires and manages ecologically significant forestland in the western United States on behalf of its clients.
+EFM is a private forestland investment management company that strategically acquires and manages ecologically significant forestland in the western United States on behalf of its clients.
 Founded in 2004 by our parent company Ecotrust, we currently manage 27,000 acres of Northwest forestland to enhance forest health and productivity, and to produce a diverse array of forest products and services including timber, biomass, carbon, and improved habitat and water quality.
-For more information, visit www.ecotrustforests.com.
+For more information, visit www.efmi.com.

 About the Confederated Tribes of Siletz Indians